-The College of William and Mary has always been prepared, to the greatest extent possible, to respond to hazardous events.
-That being said, the College has grown increasingly aware of the increased number and kind of potential emergencies and their ability to disrupt operations and jeopardize the safety of faculty, staff, and students.
-Consequently, there is a need to build the capacity to respond to events of greater depth and breadth in their ability to disrupt or even dismantle the College's capability to perform essential functions.
-The College is determined to continue to develop and maintain a program that preserves, maintains, and reconstitutes its ability to function in an emergency condition.
+The College of William & Mary has always been prepared, to the greatest extent possible, to respond to hazardous events.
+That being said, the university has grown increasingly aware of the increased number and kind of potential emergencies and their ability to disrupt operations and jeopardize the safety of faculty, staff, and students.
+Consequently, there is a need to build the capacity to respond to events of greater depth and breadth in their ability to disrupt or even dismantle the university's capability to perform essential functions.
+The university is determined to continue to develop and maintain a program that preserves, maintains, and reconstitutes its ability to function in an emergency condition.

-The purpose of the Continuity of Operations Plan (COOP) is to mitigate the effects of a man-made, technological, or natural disaster.
-The COOP covers all College operations, schools, departments, and service areas, including contracted operations.
+The purpose of the Continuity of Operations Plan (COOP) is the rapid recovery from the effects of a man-made, technological, or natural disaster.
+The COOP covers essential university operations, schools, departments, and service areas, including contracted operations.
 Using an all-hazards approach, the plan ensures that regardless of the event, essential functions will continue to operate and services will continue to be provided to the extent possible to faculty, staff, and students.
 This approach anticipates the full range of potential emergencies, from those that cause the temporary interruption of a single function to the shutdown of the entire campus or region requiring the suspension of all non-essential functions and the relocation of essential functions to an alternative site for an extended period of time.

 - ensures the capability to implement the COOP both with and without warning;